 Chris Cornell cannot die in vain, and he won’t.
 How many of you have awakened thanks to loss and grief?
 The pain you went through when he was ripped away from this world?
 I think he has facilitated change for millions, and that fact is still underrated and maybe a bit unperceivable.
 I want to change that, I want to help in getting that message across.
 That’s why Louder Than Love was born – as an artistic and altruistic outlet, so I could make peace with myself.
 I’m not gonna pretend its all selfless, I’m here to make amends too.
 I’m not “Louder Than Love,” Chris is, Chester is.

 As some of you can attest, I can be a prick.
 To the point, I embarrass myself at times, even if “I’m right,” whatever that means.
 I don’t have second intentions, and I don’t care about popularity or my ego.
 I hope I can serve a purpose in all of this and not disappoint you all beautiful people who believe in what I do.
 When I get pissed because someone discredits what I do, is not because of the insults towards “me or my work.”
 Is because I cannot sit idle and peaceful while the memories of the abuse victims and those who were murdered over exposing it all suffer.
 Not on my fuckin’ watch.
 I MISS YOU, DUDE.

-If you want to help this website, please consider subscribing to the Podcast.
+If you want to help this website, please consider subscribing to the PODCAST.
 My aim is to become a self-sufficient mainstream media network with integrity.
 There is also merchandise available HERE.
 While I understand it may be inconvenient, due to the nature of my work most standard donation channels are wary of us.
-Please email me for a PayPal address or to donate directly using the following details:
+You can donate by using PayPal via my GoGetFunding FUNDRAISER.
+Please email me for a PayPal address or bank account – or you can donate directly using the following details: